C2DH/ranketwo/_assignments/archival-digital-turn/04-clinton-email-thatcher.en.md

 Time effort: 15-30 minutes

 #### Reading/viewing  suggestions
-Dobson, M. (2009).
-Letters.
-In M. Dobson & B. Ziemann (Eds.), Reading Primary Sources: The interpretation of texts from nineteenth- and twentieth-century history (pp. 57–73).
-Routledge.
+Dobson, M. Letters.
+In M. Dobson & B. Ziemann (Eds.), Reading Primary Sources: The interpretation of texts from nineteenth- and twentieth-century history (pp. 57–73)(2009,Routledge)
+Susan.C.
+Lawrence, Privacy and the past: Research, Law, Archives, Ethics (Rutgers University Press 2016) Ozana Cucu Oancea, Personal Documents as Data Sources for Social Sciences.
+A Review of History of Uses, Ethical, Methodological and Epistemological Considerations, in: to do
 History Matters; Interpreting Letters and Diaries: http://historymatters.gmu.edu/mse/letters/